 “Sounds too good to be true, right?
 Yet real people can make hundreds of dollars a week with pet sitting websites like PetCloud.
 It’s a national online platform that connects pet owners with pet carers in real homes – you can offer pet sitting, pet walking, grooming, training and even pet taxis.
 You can set your own rates, pick when you want to work and apply for jobs in your area.” – Catherine Tucker.

 Catherine is a ‘pet-loving’ community, event and marketing coordinator at PetCloud who is passionate about educating pet owners on how to best care for their pets.

 10. Put your hand up for the test – and we don’t mean the cricket

-“Having used the services of friendly Aussies to test our app in the past, I can attest that being on the other side of the user-testing experience can be a simple and easy way to make money just for giving your genuine opinion.
+“Having used the services of friendly Aussies to test our app in the past, I can attest that being on the other side of the user-testing experience can be a simple and easy way to make money just by giving your genuine opinion.
 There are a number of intermediary services that can hook you up with companies looking for testers including Tester Work, Askable or TestMate.
 You can also set up an alert on Gumtree and watch the interest roll in.
 It won’t be consistent work, but it can be well paid for the time you put in.” – Michael Frigger.

 About Michael Frigger

 Michael is an accountant turned marketer who works in and around personal finance daily.
 He is a digital marketing specialist at CashMaster, a personal finance and budgeting app.